Shop the coverage and rates that are right for you

 NOTE: The latest interpretation and, to our knowledge, the most accurate description of how the M3P program works is that an individual must spend at least $600 on a specific drug in a particular month in order to qualify for the program.
 The program works on a medication-by-medication basis.
 ONLY when an individual spends $600 or more in a particular month on a specific drug can the beneficiary request that drug to be included in the M3P program.
 The program applies on a drug-by-drug basis and each drug can be included in the M3P program ONLY when the spend for that drug is $600 or more in a particular month.
 We’ve seen excerpts of a training program Medicare (CMS) gave to pharmacists, and this is how that training program explains how the program works.

 Also, the share of Medicare Part D drug costs paid by plans, drug manufacturers, and Medicare will change.
-Most significantly, carriers will pay 60% of the cost of medications in the catastrophic phase (up from 20% in 2024).
+Most significantly, carriers will pay 65% of the cost of drugs in the initial coverage phase (instead of 75% in 2024) but will pay 60% during the catastrophic phase (instead of 20%) in the catastrophic phase in 2025.

 Because of these changes, beneficiaries will see changes in their Part D plans in 2025.
 Changes could include a deductible of up to $590 for some or all drug tiers, and the copays or coinsurance in some or all tiers could change (including moving from a copay to a coinsurance in a particular tier).
 Premiums for stand-alone Part D drug plans will increase in many instances, and it is also possible drugs will be reclassified into different tiers and that changes in utilization management requirements (e.g., quantity limits or prior authorization) will be made for some plans.